Skip to main content

 • Use the spreadsheet to replace weak winter impulse purchases with stronger basics

-Here is the thing: timing matters with CNFans.
+Here is the thing: timing matters with 100buy.
 If you are buying for back-to-school, fall trips, or the holiday stretch, do not wait until the last minute.
 Spreadsheet planning works best when you account for warehouse intake, QC reviews, and shipping windows well ahead of need.

 How to judge quality in Dickies-inspired pieces